 Acupuncture points are believed to stimulate the central nervous system.
 This, in turn, releases chemicals into the muscles, spinal cord, and brain.
 These biochemical changes may stimulate the body's natural healing abilities and promote physical and emotional well-being.
 Studies have shown that acupuncture is an effective treatment alone or in combination with conventional therapies to treat the following:

-·Nausea caused by surgical anaesthesia and cancer chemotherapy
+Nausea caused by surgical anesthesia and cancer chemotherapy

 It is dangerous if a patient has a bleeding disorder or takes blood thinners.

 Bleeding, bruising, and soreness may occur at the insertion sites.

 In rare cases, a needle may break and damage an internal organ.

 When inserted deeply into the chest or upper back, there is a risk of collapsed lung, but this is very rare.